cpressey/Ahead-of-Time-eval/README.md

 ahead of time and will not appear in the code or impose any cost at runtime.

-Many languages have more sophisticated macro systems, though, in terms of syntax, where macros need not "look like" functions; they permit alternate syntax to be employed when the macro is applied.
+Many languages have more sophisticated macro systems, though, in terms of syntax, where macros need not look much like functions; they permit alternate syntax to be employed when the macro is applied.
 We can simulate that to a great degree here using `quote`, to pass a phrase to the function.
 The function then calls `eval` on it.
 Before doing so, it can transform the phrase in any way it